 - Cost: When a media item’s cost is high, the library will make purchase decisions in light of faculty recommendations for class use.

 - Out of Print: The library recognizes the need for retrospective purchases and uses standard bibliographies and other evaluation tools to locate and fill gaps in the collection.
 However, in view of the difficulty and expense of obtaining out-of-print media titles, the library will first use its monies to buy current publications, thus preventing a future need for retrospective buying.

 - Only legally acquired materials will be added to the collection.

 - The library holds no public performance right for many of its titles.
 Any public showing that is not part of face-to-face teaching may require a license.
 It is the responsibility of the sponsoring department or organization to secure permission and to pay the licensee for any public showing.

 - The library will deselect a media title when it goes through the challenge process, or when it is lost or stolen and the library is unable to find a replacement.

-- The library will deselect a media title when it is on an obsolete format, and is either no longer needed or not obtainable on DVD, Blu-ray or in streaming format.
+- The library will deselect a media title when it is on an obsolete format and is either no longer needed or not obtainable on DVD, on Blu-ray, or in streaming format.

 A serial is a publication in any format, issued in successive parts, which is intended to continue indefinitely.
 Examples include periodicals, newspapers, annuals, proceedings, and book series.